rust-lang/generic-associated-types-initiative/explainer/required_bounds.md

 However, this impl is not legal unless the trait *also* has a `where Self: 'c` requirement.
 Otherwise, the impl has more where clauses than the trait, and that causes a problem for generic users that don't know which impl they are using.

-## Precise rules

-The precise rules that the compiler uses to decide when to issue an error are as follows:

-* For every GAT `G` in a trait definition with generic parameters `X0...Xn` from the trait and `Xn..Xm` on the GAT... (e.g., `Item` or `Iterable`, in the case of `Iterable`, with generic parameters `[Self]` from the trait and `['me]` from the GAT)
-    * If for every method in the trait... (e.g., `iter`, in the case of `Iterable`)
-        * When the method signature (argument types, return type, where clauses) references `G` like `<P0 as Trait<P1..Pn>>::G<Pn..Pm>` (e.g., `<Self as Iterable>::Iterator<'a>`, in the `iter` method, where `P0 = Self` and `P1` = `'a`)...
-            * we can show that `Pi: Pj` for two parameters on the reference to `G` (e.g., `Self: 'a`, in our example)
-                * then the GAT must have `Xi: Xj` in its where clause list in the trait (e.g., `Self: 'me`).

-## Plan going forward: Add rules by default

-In the future, rather than reporting an error in cases like this, we expect to add these where clauses to the trait and impl by default.
-However, there is some possibility that this will rule out legal impls for which the where clause might not be necessary.
-This can happen if either (a) the lifetime, despite being linked to a type like `Self` in the methods, is not used to borrow content from `Self`; or (b) in all impls of this trait that could exist, the types being borrowed don't have references and are known to be `'static`.
+## Where can I learn more?

+You can learn more about the precise rules of this decision, as well as the motivations, by visiting the [detailed design page](../design-discussions/outlives-defaults.md).

 ## Feedback requested!

 The current compiler adds the future defaults as a **hard error** precisely so that we can get the attention of early users and find out if these where clauses pose any kind of problem.
+We are not sure yet what long term path is best:

+* Remove the required bounds altogether.
+* Remove the required bounds and replace them with a warn-by-default lint, allowing users to more easily opt out.
+* Add the required bounds by default so you don't have to write them explicitly.

 If you are finding that you have a trait and impls that you believe would compile fine, but doesn't because of these where clauses, then we would like to hear from you!
 Please [file an issue] on this repository, and use the "Feedback on required bounds" template.
+In the meantime, there is a workaround described in the next section that should allow any trait to work.

 [file an issue]: https://github.com/rust-lang/generic-associated-types-initiative/issues/new/choose

-### Workaround
+## Workaround

 If you find that this requirement is causing you a problem, there is a workaround.
 You can refactor your trait into two traits.
 For example, to write a version of `Iterable` that doesn't require `where Self: 'me`, you might do the following: